 The Program will run concurrent streams in the following areas of interest:

 The Congress will be in official FIT languages of English and French.
-The majority of presentations and panel discussions will be interpreted.
+The Official Opening, Keynote Addresses and Plenary Lecture will be interpreted into French, AUSLAN and ISL.

-Keynote Speakers include Professor Jemina Napier, of Heriot-Watt University, Anthony Pym Distinguished Professor of Translation and Intercultural Studies at Rovira i Virgili University in Spain, Michael Cronin, Chair in the Faculty of Humanities and Social Sciences at Dublin City University, Ireland, and linguistic anthropologist and Al Jazeera USA journalist, Dr. Sarah Kendzior.
+Keynote Speakers include Professor Jemina Napier, of Heriot-Watt University, Anthony Pym Distinguished Professor of Translation and Intercultural Studies at Rovira i Virgili University in Spain, Michael Cronin, Chair in the Faculty of Humanities and Social Sciences at Dublin City University, Ireland, the linguistic anthropologist and Al Jazeera USA journalist, Dr. Sarah Kendzior, and Distinguished Chair of Health Policy Research at the Medica Research Institute, Dr. Glenn Flores